Advances and challenges in single-molecule electron transport: Selected open problems

-A considerable number of theoretical works on {\ciss} report transmission calculations for various tight-binding models \cite{Guo2012,Guo2012b,Gutierrez2012,Guo2014,Guo2014b,Varela2016}. \textcite{Gutierrez2012} consider a single-channel tight-binding model with nearest neighbor hopping and \soc.
+{\it {\ciss} induced by {\soc} on the molecule.} A considerable number of theoretical works on {\ciss} report transmission calculations for various tight-binding models \cite{Guo2012,Guo2012b,Gutierrez2012,Guo2014,Guo2014b,Varela2016}. \textcite{Gutierrez2012} consider a single-channel tight-binding model with nearest neighbor hopping and \soc.
 The authors motivate their model parameters referring to DNA; the hopping parameter is reported to take values of 20--40 meV.
 Chirality enters the model indirectly via its feedback into the {\soc}.
 To find quantitative estimates of the latter, a heuristic argument is exploited that yields typical values for light atoms (C, B, N, O) of about 2 meV coupling strength.
 At present the accuracy of this estimate is not known.
-Indeed, scales of meV can be reached with light elements, {\it e.g.}, when promoting a carbon atom in graphene from sp$^2$- to sp$^3$-hybridization.
-However as compared to this promotion, the chirality induced symmetry breaking should be much weaker by a large geometric factor.
+Indeed, scales of meV can be reached with light elements, {\it e.g.}, when promoting a carbon atom in graphene from sp$^2$- to sp$^3$-hybridization. { However, as compared to this promotion, the chirality induced symmetry breaking should be weaker by a geometric factor.
 Therefore, the reliability of the heuristic estimate appears to be uncertain.

-While \textcite{Gutierrez2012} considered single-stranded DNA, the authors of \textcite{Guo2012} have emphasized the importance of two channels for the observation of {\ciss}.
+\textcite{Guo2012} have considered also double-stranded wires within a tight-binding description.
 These authors employ in their works \cite{Guo2012,Guo2012b,Guo2014,Guo2014b} model parameters similar to those of \textcite{Gutierrez2012}, so that the quantitative uncertainties carry over.

+{\it Symmetry constraints on spin filtering in two terminal transport.} \textcite{Guo2012} and \textcite{Matityahu2016} have emphasized the importance of two channels for the observation of {\ciss}.
+Indeed, it is well known that the {\soc} can be gauged out in single channel wires, so that spin filtering functionality based on {\soc} is not expected \cite{Meyer2002}.
+In non-interacting single-channel wires, one can also make an argument based on time reversal symmetry according to which a single channel wire can never act as a spin filter in a two-terminal measurement \cite{Kiselev2005,Bardarson2008}.
+Time reversal symmetry also has implications for the conductance of interacting wires with several channels.
+In this case an Onsager-type of symmetry relation holds that inhibits spin filtering in two terminal measurements \cite{Yang2019}.